Dragonflight Mistweaver – 10.2

 - Jade Bond: A conduit that has been reintroduced on a choice node with another notable talent which we will talk about later called Gift of the Celestial.
 Jade Bond functions identically its parent conduit but is buffed up to increase the direct healing of either of our celestials by 40%.

-- Secret Infusion: A BFA Azerite trait which now increases a stat by 15% for 10 seconds.
+- Secret Infusion: A BFA Azerite trait that now increases a stat by 15% for 10 seconds.
 The determination of the stat is dependent on your ability usage with Thunder Focus Tea.

-- Font of Life: An Azerite trait which has made its way back as a talent that has very good synergy with Secret Infusion.
-This talent increases the direct healing of your Essence Font bolts by a flat amount and gives them a chance to reduce the cooldown of Thunder Focus Tea by 1 second.
+- Font of Life: Increases the direct healing of your Essence Font bolts by 25% and gives each a chance to reduce the cooldown of Thunder Focus Tea by 1 second.

 - Yu’lon’s Whisper: A legendary power from Shadowlands which upon activating Thunder Focus Tea, will spew out healing to 5 allies over 2 seconds.

-- Invoker’s Delight: A legendary power from Shadowlands which increases your haste by 33% for 20 seconds after summoning your celestial if talented into Jade Bond, or 8 seconds if talented into Gift of the Celestial.
+- Invoker’s Delight: Increases your haste by 33% for 20 seconds after summoning your celestial if talented into Jade Bond, or 8 seconds if talented into Gift of the Celestial.

 The Monk Class Tree